 This is another trusted method for retrieving lost contact information — as well as other things like Reminders and Calendar events — and it comes directly from Apple.
 All you need is a computer, your Apple ID and password, and a bit of time.

-- Scroll down to the Advanced section and click Restore Contacts.
+Step 3: Go down to the Advanced section and select Restore Contacts.

-- Click Restore again to confirm and begin the restoration process.
-Once it’s done, an email will be sent to the address tied to your Apple ID.
+Step 5: Hit Restore once more to confirm and start the restoration.
+Afterward, you’ll get an email at the address linked to your Apple ID.